farambis/StatCompare-Whiz/markdown/independent_parametric.md

 $$ \delta = \frac{\mu_a - \mu_b}{\sigma} $$

 The mean difference of two populations of interest $\mu_a - \mu_b$ is standardised by their common population standard deviation $\sigma$.
-The populations of interest might again be an experimental group (e.g., a group that receives some form of psychotherapy) and a control group (e.g., a group that does not receive any form of psychotherapy).
-In such a case $\mu_a$ could again be thought of as $\mu_E$, i.e., as the population mean of the experimental group, and $\mu_b$ could be thought of as $mu_C$, i.e., the population mean of the control group.
+The populations of interest might be an experimental group (e.g., a group that receives some form of psychotherapy) and a control group (e.g., a group that does not receive any form of psychotherapy).
+In such a case $\mu_a$ could be thought of as $\mu_E$, i.e., as the population mean of the experimental group, and $\mu_b$ could be thought of as $mu_C$, i.e., the population mean of the control group.

 $\delta$ tells us how many standard deviation units $\mu_a$ (e.g.,$\mu_E$) lies below or above $\mu_b$ (e.g.,$\mu_C$).
-Once again, $\delta$ can also be thought of as a *Z* score and can be used to determine what proportion of the population with the lower mean the average/median member of the population with the higher mean outscores---see Cohen's $U_3$:
+Under the assumption that the populations follow normal distributions with equal variances $\delta$ can also be thought of as a *Z* score and can be used to determine what proportion of the population with the lower mean the average/median member of the population with the higher mean outscores---see Cohen's $U_3$.

 This ES assumes homoscedasticity, i.e., $\sigma^2_a = \sigma^2_b = \sigma^2$.
-Under this assumption $Eq.(IG)$ and $Eq.(IG)$ are identical.
+Under this assumption $\delta$ and $\Delta$ are identical.
 However, heteroscedasticity is likely throughout various fields of research and it appears plausible that treatment increases variance in the outcome of interest due to differential responsiveness of subjects to the treatment (Grisson & KIm, 2012, pp. 17-20).
 Unfortunately, traditional tests of homoscedasticity often fail to produce accurate *p*-values, which makes it difficult to detect heteroscedasticity of population variances (Grissom & Kim, 2012, p.
 20).
-If heteroscedasticity is plausible $\Delta_j$ should be estimated instead.
+If heteroscedasticity is plausible $\Delta_j$ should be estimated instead (see below).

 The above population effect can be estimated by $d_{G,\,j}$ if homoscedasticity can be assumed.
 However, in case of homoscedasticity the pooled standard deviation $s_p = \sqrt{\frac{(n_a - 1) s_a^2 + (n_b - 1) s_b^2}{n_a + n_b - 2}}$ is a better estimator of $\sigma$ since it uses more data and thus has a lower sampling variance than $s_a$ or $s_b$.